The best movies to stream on Valentine's Day

 Since the advent of the 'Netflix and Chill' phenomenon, couples have moved away from the traditional 'date night at the cinema' in favour of streaming movies at home and 'getting their love on' as soon as the mood strikes – try doing that in a packed theatre without getting kicked out!

-With Valentine's Day on the horizon, we've carefully selected some of the best romantic movies available on Netflix, Stan and Presto, so that you too can stay in for a romantic weekend with your significant other.
+With Valentine's Day on the horizon, we've carefully selected some of the best romantic movies available on Netflix and Stan, so that you too can stay in for a romantic weekend with your significant other.

 Crazy, Stupid, Love.